BLOG

 Do I need a Facilitator?

-Team away days, off-sites, leadership strategy, brand or culture workshops can be brilliant opportunities to reconnect, realign and refocus your people.
-Whether you're celebrating success, developing a new strategy, or bringing clarity to your purpose, taking time out of the everyday is valuable.
+Team away days, off-sites, leadership strategy sessions, brand or culture workshops can be brilliant opportunities to reconnect, realign, and refocus your people.
+Taking time away from everyday pressures and distractions is valuable, whether you're celebrating success, developing a new strategy, reviewing your brand or culture, or bringing teams together through growth, change or other challenges.

 We’ve all sat in meetings that feel like a waste of time.
 We’ve all had discussions that get lost in detail or where a dominant voice or two takes over.
 Sometimes, the biggest blocker isn’t what’s on the agenda.
 It’s unspoken tension, competing priorities, or confusion about the direction.

-That’s not because the intentions aren’t right – it’s because the meeting lacked structure, safety, and focus.
+Usually, that's not because the intentions aren’t right, but because the meeting lacked structure, safety, and focus.

-Sure, you could run the session yourself.
-But should you?
-Here’s why working with a professional facilitator to design and run your off-site is worth every penny – and how it can make the difference between an okay day and one that gets results.
+Here’s why working with a professional facilitator to design and run your off-site is worth every penny.

 1. Clarity of Purpose

 Faciliators help you get crystal clear on why you’re bringing people together.
-Not just the logistics, but the outcomes.
+Not just the logistics, but the objectives and desired outcomes.
 What do you want people to think, feel or do differently by the end of the session?
-We design around that.
+We then design around that.

 2. Objectivity and Neutrality